 In that process, a strategic account manager has to take the responsibility to shape the most customer-oriented business models with the best offers and resources.

 This combined process is collectively called Account management from a business perspective.
-And thanks to technology, today we have plenty of tools with multiple features to run an effective account management program, that can propel your business to new heights.
+And thanks to technology, today we have plenty of account planning tools with multiple features to run an effective account management program, that can propel your business to new heights.

 Why Account Management is the need of the hour?

 According to one of the thought leaders in strategic account management Olivier Riviere, a key thing you keep in mind to have a firm grasp on account management is “True key accounts have a special strategic meaning for the company, beyond their size.
 Make a clear distinction between large accounts and key accounts.”

 Observing the account management process for quite a while may not easily translate the process well-enough in many cases.
 It is a long and cyclic process that takes time, effort, and money.